What is fibromyalgia?

 Catherine said it got so bad that eventually she just couldn’t even get out of bed and Francis felt so unwell he couldn’t play with her son.
 Rosie said her sore hands came and went: ‘sometimes I could tie and plait my daughter’s hair, other times I couldn’t.
 I couldn’t peel an onion for a while.’

-Sometimes people’s initial pain was mistaken for other conditions like cancer, menopause, depression, anxiety, arthritis, lupus, MS, injuries (like fractures) or in the case of Aleysha ‘growing pains.’
+Sometimes people’s initial pain was mistaken for other conditions like cancer, menopause, depression, anxiety, arthritis, lupus, MS, injuries (like fractures) or in the case of Sonia ‘growing pains.’
 Alexis describes experiencing very sudden and sharp pain in her legs while walking to the bus stop.
 Doctors initially though it might be because of the steroids she was on at the time for an auto-immune condition.
 Several years ago, one of Elsie’s colleagues noticed an abnormal swelling in her hands.
 She also had very sensitive skin, like ‘sparkler burn feelings’ and pain in various parts of her body.
 At the time, Elsie put it down to her debilitating arthritis.

 Susan describes having experienced pains and swellings for about ten years.
 She had been a very active person and had initially thought the pain and swellings were simply a result of ‘overdoing it.’
 One day at work she describes suddenly starting to feel very unwell, like she was getting a ’24-hour bug.’